hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ### Installing R libraries

-We will need to install the R library, `caTools` into our personal R library to run the script, so let's [set up a personal R library on Orchestra](https://wiki.med.harvard.edu/Orchestra/PersonalRPackages):
+We will need to install the R library, `caTools` into our personal R library to run the script:

-Now that we have our personal R library set up, we can install packages using R:

 ```
 $ R